How to Express Interest in Something in English

 15 General Expressions to Show Interest in English

-As I already discussed above, there are numerous ways you can show people that you feel interested in something.
+As I already discussed above, you can show people you feel interested in something in numerous ways.
 First, however, I suggest you try the following phrases to express your interest in English.
 While using them, make sure you also consider the 7 tips shared above.

 General Expressions to Show Interest in English